 Discharge

-If your wild cockatiels is suddenly cold, check for any discharge or wetness around its nose.
-Follow this by looking to see if the bird is regurgitating its food more often than usual.
+If your wild cockatiel is suddenly cold, check for any discharge or wetness around its nose.
+Follow this by looking to see if the bird is regurgitating its food more often than usual (discover more about cockatiel care).
 While this behavior can also be a sign of courtship, it’s always better to be safe and consult a vet.

 Temperature for Cockatiels: Can Cockatiels Live In The Cold?